-The Pakistan Business Council (PBC), a group of private sector companies in Pakistan which contribute immensely to the economy, hosted a seminar for the delegates of National Security and War Course 2013-14 at Karachi School for Business & Leadership (KSBL) on Thursday, November 21, 2013.
-The event was organised to introduce the senior officers from Pakistan Military, Navy, Air force and Civil Services to PBC’s role in the growth of trade & commerce and economic development of Pakistan.
-This seminar was a part of inland study tours of the provinces undertaken by the officers as an important part of the National Security and War Course conducted at National Defense University (NDU).
-The delegates also comprised of faculty members from NDU.
-The prime objective of PBC is to improve the general business climate of the country with pragmatic implementation of international/regional best practices.
+The Pakistan Business Council (PBC), a business policy advocacy forum that has extensive investment in Pakistan’s economy, hosted a seminar for the delegates of National Security and War Course 2014-15 at Karachi School for Business & Leadership (KSBL) on Thursday, October 2, 2014.
+This was the second visit of delegates from the National Defence University to KSBL.
+Like last year, the event was organised to introduce the senior officers from Pakistan Military, Navy, Air Force and Civil Services to PBC’s role in the growth of trade & commerce and economic development of Pakistan.

 Error: the communication with Picasa Web Albums didn’t go as expected.
 Here’s what Picasa Web Albums said: